.450 Bushmaster: History

-The .450 Bushmaster is descended from the Thumper concept popularized by the gun writer Jeff Cooper.
-Cooper was dissatisfied with the small-diameter 5.56×45mm NATO (.223 Remington) of the AR-15, and envisioned a need for a large bore (.44 cal or greater) cartridge in a semi-automatic rifle to provide one-shot kills on big-game animals at 250 yards.
-Inspired by this, LeGendre developed his .45 Professional cartridge, and later built and delivered an AR-15 in .45 Professional to Cooper.
+The .450 Bushmaster is descended from the Thumper concept popularized by gun writer Jeff Cooper.
+Cooper was dissatisfied with the small-diameter bullet 5.56×45mm NATO (.223 Remington) of the AR-15, and envisioned a need for a large bore (.44 cal or greater) cartridge in a semi-automatic rifle to provide one-shot kills on big-game animals at 250 yards.
+Inspired by this, LeGendre developed his .45 Professional cartridge in the early 2000's and built and delivered an AR-10 in .45 Professional to Cooper.

-Bushmaster requested the ammunition manufacturer Hornady to produce the .45 Professional cartridge for this project, but Hornady wanted to shorten the cartridge case and overall length to accommodate their 0.452 in.
-250-grain pointed SST flex-tip bullet.
+After being sold the .45 Professional concept in 2007, Bushmaster requested the ammunition manufacturer Hornady to produce the .45 Professional cartridge for this project, but Hornady wanted to shorten the cartridge case and overall length to accommodate their 0.452 in.
+250-grain pointed SST flex-tip bullet; plus .452 is a very common bullet size, being used by the .45 Colt, .45 ACP, .454 Casull, & .460 S&W Magnum, and the 250-grain SST was already a popular bullet for the .454 & .460.
 Bushmaster and LeGendre approved the change from a 1.772 in.
 (45 mm) case and 2.362 in.
-(60 mm) OAL to the now standard 1.700 in.
+(60 mm) overall length (OAL) to the now standard 1.700 in.
 (43.18 mm) case and 2.260 in.
 (57.40 mm) OAL.
-This permitted operation in the more abundant and popular AR-15 platform versus the AR-10 platform.
+This permitted operation in the more abundant and popular AR-15 platform, versus the larger less common AR-10 platform.
 Also, a name change to ".450 Bushmaster" was approved.

+In 2006 the rights to the .450 Bushmaster were sold to Cerberus Capital Management, which eventually became part of Freedom Group, a company that also owned Remington Arms, Marlin Firearms, Advanced Armament Corporation (AAC) and others.
+Following Remington's bankruptcy in 2020 due to multiple lawsuits, the company's assets were sold off, with the .450 Bushmaster and its parent company being purchased by Nevada based Franklin Armory in 2021, best known for making the Binary Fire Control System.

 Loadings and ballistics

 The .450 Bushmaster makes use of .452 in. bullets because the lower impact velocities and energies would not adequately expand the heavier jacketed .458 in. bullets.
-The cartridge is chambered in bolt-action rifles by Ruger, Savage, Mossberg, and Remington, Ruger's No. 1 single shot rifle, AR-15 rifles, as well as an AR-15 pistol by Franklin Armory.
+The cartridge is chambered in bolt-action rifles by Ruger, Savage, Mossberg, and Remington.
+Ruger also chambers their Ruger No. 1 single shot rifle, and their AR-556 MPR rifle in .450, and Franklin Armory's XO-26 BFS-III equipped AR-15 pistol is chambered in .450.
+As of 2022, Bushmaster Firearms is once again manufacturing rifles chambered in the .450, including their original fixed-stock Bushmaster 20" barrel AR; the BOAR which also has a 20" barrel and features Magpul furniture including a UBR collapsible stock, pistol grip and M-LOK rail; and the Bravo Zulu AR which features a 16" barrel, Magpul MOE Carbine Stock & MLOK rail, and Bushmaster proprietary accessors like the DM2S® 2-stage trigger and Snake Charmer®II muzzle brake; all three models come with a 5-round magazine.